-If loans made by the employer to an employee exceed £10,000 at any point in a tax year, tax is chargeable on the difference between the interest paid and the interest due at an official rate - set at 2.5% per annum from 6 April 2017.
+If loans made by the employer to an employee exceed £10,000 at any point in a tax year, tax is chargeable on the difference between the interest paid and the interest due at an official rate - currently set at 2.5% per annum.
 An exception applies for certain qualifying loans - please contact us for information.